zxeenu/heavy-telegram-bot/README.md

 We validate the basic structure of the event payload, and then set it.
 Effectively, if if a bad payload is received, then we skip the iteration.
 We don't need to clean up the `correlation_id`, because it is only set for a valid payload.

-Please not that conditionally setting `correlation_id` in this function is a horrible idea, this will make the event handler remember a previous iterations `correlation_id`, and thus lead to incorrect contextual logging.
+Please note that conditionally setting `correlation_id` in this function is a horrible idea, this will make the event handler remember a previous iterations `correlation_id`, and thus lead to incorrect contextual logging.

 Unlike React's `useContext` which prevents prop drilling in component trees, `contextvars` prevents parameter drilling in call stacks.